How to claim a lost pension

 Your parent could have lost track of their pension if they changed their name, moved to a foreign country or in with relatives, misplaced the paperwork that corresponds to their pension plan, have moved into care, have mental health challenges or they’re the surviving partner of a pensioner – entitled to survivor’s benefits or nominated as a beneficiary.
 Any of these factors could affect whether your parent is in receipt of the savings to which they’re entitled.

 Once you’ve established that there is missing money it’s best to review all financial records relating to past terms of employment and pension schemes to have a clear picture of the funds owed.

-Having as much information to hand as possible will be useful when involving organisations that specialise in tracing lost pensions.
+Having as much information to hand as possible will be useful when involving organisations that specialise in tracing work pension compensation.
 Arming yourself with your parent’s national insurance number, their address history as well as any former names they may have can help to keep you on track with your search.